 Don’t get me wrong you can make money through YouTube as I mentioned above but I just feel that you’re being completely mis-sold through TubeLoom.
-If the website was more honest & transparent about what you were actually getting then I may have been willing to recommend it but as it is it’s clear to me that it’s been designed to make the creator wealthy, not you – therefore I’ll be advising that you steer-clear of it.
+If the website was more honest & transparent about what you were actually getting then I may have been willing to recommend it but as it is it’s clear to me that it’s been designed to make the creator wealthy, not you – therefore I’ll be recommending that you steer clear of it.

 The sad truth is that unfortunately most of the programs promising to help you make money online are scams.
 I can say that confidently after exposing over 500+ of them here on this blog.

 But the good news is that even though most of them are indeed scams, there are actually some very good programs in amongst them - some programs that can truly help you to earn money.

 And out of all of the legit programs I've seen, the one I would recommend the most to anybody looking to get started online is Commission Academy.
 In my own opinion, that's the best place to start.